hercychang/prep-step-1/part3-variables/variable_naming.md

 **Note:** The variables discussed in this reading are all local variables.
 Ruby also features global variables, instance variables, class variables, and constants.
-You'll learn more about types of variables when studying Object-Oriented Programming.
+You'll learn more about the other types of variables when studying Object-Oriented Programming.